 Any student who is currently enrolled in the gifted program in a Forsyth County school is eligible for gifted services.
 Any student who is in a gifted program from another Georgia school is eligible as soon as the high school receives the appropriate documentation from the student’s former Georgia school.
 Any student who was in a gifted program from another state must be evaluated and possibly tested for Georgia Gifted eligibility.
-Please contact the Gifted Coordinator for details.
-Please click here for gifted program information in the Course Digest.
+Please contact the Coordinator of Academic Services for more information.

 Advanced Courses and College Credit

-Advanced Placement (AP) courses are postsecondary-level classes which are provided at high school in the course of a regular school day.
+Advanced Placement (AP) courses are postsecondary-level classes that are provided at high school in the course of a regular school day.
 Many colleges and universities award either course credit or possibly exemption from certain required coursework.
-Not all postsecondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
+Not all post-secondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
 Students are advised to check with the respective institution for details on its AP course and exam policies.
-AP examinations are conducted in May of each year, and students who take AP exams are responsible for paying AP examination fees (approximately $85 per exam) unless Georgia State legislature provides funding.
-Please click here for more information.
+AP examinations are conducted in May of each year, and students who take AP exams are responsible for paying AP examination fees.
+Unless the Georgia State legislature provides funding.

 Forsyth County Schools' IB program is located on the campus of South Forsyth High School and is open to all Forsyth County high school-age students.
 The IB program begins in 11th grade and continues in 12th grade.
 The program incorporates a rigorous curriculum that provides perhaps the most thorough preparation for university-level study available.
 IB teachers strive for a shared academic experience emphasizing critical thinking and exposure to a variety of viewpoints that fosters tolerance and intercultural understanding among our students.
 To prepare for the IB program, students are strongly encouraged to begin taking appropriate coursework in the ninth grade.
 For more information visit the South Forsyth HS IB page.